 We’re totally captured by the old architecture of this place.
 It is unique!

-I try to take pictures with my camera, but I feel that I can’t capture the real atmosphere of this old town.
-It seems that I have taken a walk back in the time!
+We try to take pictures with my camera, but we feel that we can’t capture the real atmosphere of this old town.
+It seems that we have taken a walk back in the time!

-I continue to wander among the alleys speaking with the local artists without realizing it is already afternoon and I have not had even a break for lunch yet.
+We continue to wander among the alleys speaking with the local artists without realizing it is already afternoon and we have not had even a break for lunch yet.